skylight-hq/skylight.digital/pages/brand/identity/logos.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-This variation of the logo can be used in instances, such as templates, where the logo needs a bit more separation from content.
+Use this variation of the logo in instances where the logo needs a bit more separation from content, such as a template.

 {% include download_link.html
   text="bar bottom"